Training

 Staff actions are primarily governed through University policies, procedures, and plans in order to prevent a potential impact to stormwater from facility operations.
 To supplement these requirements, the University has created training for the purpose of educating and reminding staff of their responsibilities as they relate to stormwater pollution prevention.
 There are three types of storm water training available:

-Training Type |
+Training Type

-Description |
+Description

-Training Frequency |
+Training Frequency

-Upon Hire/Annually |
+Upon Hire/Annually

-Spill Prevention Control and Countermeasure (SPCC) and Groundwater Protection Plan (GWPP) |
+Spill Prevention Control and Countermeasure (SPCC) and Groundwater Protection Plan (GPP)

-A regulatory requirement, all oil-handling personnel must attend spill prevention briefings to ensure understanding of the applicable SPCC plan.
-Annual awareness training is provided by Environmental Quality Management. |
+A regulatory requirement, all oil-handling personnel must complete this online training.
+In addition, these employees must also attend spill prevention briefings conducted by their supervisor/department to ensure understanding of the applicable SPCC plan that covers their area of operation.

 Required Annually

-Managers or supervisors responsible for facilities or activities covered by the University’s GWPP are responsible for properly instructing and training personnel to satisfy its requirements.
-In addition, all affected employees receive awareness training provided by Environmental Quality Management. |
+All employees responsible for facilities or activities covered by the University's GPP must complete the available online training.
+Also, managers/supervisors are responsible for properly instructing and training personnel to satisfy the GPP requirements.

-Upon Hire/Annually |
+Upon Hire/Annually

 Available Training

-Basic Stormwater Training
+General Stormwater Training

-Departmental/Activity Specific Stormwater Training Development Resources
+Departmental/Activity Specific Personnel Briefing Development Resources

 The following resources are provided to assist individual departments and supervisors with training development for employees whose job duties have the potential to impact stormwater.
-This includes oil handling personnel and those employees conducting activities covered by the GWPP.
+This includes oil handling personnel and those employees conducting activities covered by the GPP.
 These materials can be utilized in handouts, newsletters, posters, and/or as talking points during routine staff meetings or as instruction prior to work assignment.
 Contact the Water Quality Compliance Manager for assistance with developing best management practices for activities not covered below.

 Fact Sheets